Mount Tomah Botanic Garden Blue Mountains from the lookout

 Location: 36 Gordon Road (off Leura Oval) Leura.
 Open Google map location

-Lilianfels Park
+Lilianfels Park Katoomba

 This park, the closest picnic spot to the Three Sisters, offers plenty of shade and several tables.
 There are also a couple of the old picnic shelters here too.

-The Road Builders Memorial Katoomba
+Road Builders Memorial at Lilianfels Park Katoomba Blue Mountains

-The Road Builders Memorial in Katoomba
+The Road Builders Memorial in Lilianfels Park, Katoomba

 Tip: Just 100m past the park, along Panorama Drive, you will find Lady Darley’s Lookout.
 It is only 200m from the road, and it is a worthwhile diversion with an unusual sandstone rock formation and a fantastic view down the Kedumba Valley.